San Pedro Cutud Lenten Rites

-The San Pedro Cutud Lenten Rites is a Holy Week re-enactment of Christ's Passion and Death which takes place in Barangay San Pedro Cutud, City of San Fernando, Pampanga in the Philippines.
+The San Pedro Cutud Lenten Rites is a Holy Week re-enactment of Christ's Passion and Death which takes place in Barangay San Pedro Cutud, San Fernando, Pampanga in the Philippines.

-It includes a passion play culminating with the actual nailing of at least three penitents to a wooden cross atop the makeshift Calvary.
+It includes a passion play culminating with the actual nailing of at least three penitents to a wooden cross atop the makeshift Calvary in imitation of the crucifixion of Jesus.